gdamdam/awesome-decentralized-web/README.md

 * [Twister](http://twister.net.co/) - a fully decentralized P2P microblogging platform leveraging the free software implementations of Bitcoin and BitTorrent protocols.

 ### Miscellaneous
-* [Backfeed](http://backfeed.cc/) - a technology to enable decentralized and user-owned governance and reputation management for a community.
-* [bitnation.co](https://bitnation.co) - the World’s First Virtual Nation – A Blockchain Jurisdiction.
-* [git-ssb](https://github.com/clehner/git-ssb) - Decentralized git repo hosting and issue tracking on secure-scuttlebutt.
-* [IPWB](https://github.com/oduwsdl/ipwb) - an interplanetary wayback machine.
 * [Jolocom](https://jolocom.com/) - A decentralised digital identity for everyone.
 * [magic-wormhole](https://github.com/warner/magic-wormhole) - Get things from one computer to another, safely.
-* [Onename](https://onename.com/) - a global database for people, companies, websites and more.
-* [OpenBazaar](https://openbazaar.org/) - Marketplace, with store fronts and moderators.
 * [OpenTimeStamps](https://opentimestamps.org/) - OpenTimestamps aims to be a standard format for blockchain timestamping.
-* [PeerPad](https://peerpad.net) - a realtime P2P collaborative editing tool, powered by IPFS and CRDTs.
 * [StrongLink](https://github.com/btrask/stronglink) - a searchable, syncable, content-addressable notetaking system

 ### Web